Management

 Key Takeaways

-• Quality of Work Life (QWL) is a comprehensive approach aimed at reconciling company performance and employee well-being, by acting on workplace atmosphere, job interest, autonomy, and recognition.
+• Quality of Work Life (QWL) is a comprehensive approach aimed at balancing company performance and employee well-being, by acting on workplace atmosphere, job interest, autonomy, and recognition.

-• The concept evolved in 2020 toward QWLWC (Quality of Work Life and Working Conditions), placing greater emphasis on the actual conditions of work.
+• The concept evolved in 2020 into QWLWC (Quality of Work Life and Working Conditions), refocusing attention on the actual conditions of work rather than peripheral aspects.

 • QWL is built on six key dimensions: social relationships, job content, health, professional development, equality, and participative management.

-The official definition of QWL, derived from the French National Interprofessional Agreement (ANI) of 2013, refers to a "sense of well-being at work perceived collectively and individually," including: atmosphere, company culture, job interest, working conditions, autonomy, involvement, recognition, the right to make mistakes, and valuing contributions.
+The official QWL definition is primarily based on the National Interprofessional Agreement (ANI) of 2013, which describes it as "a sense of well-being at work perceived both collectively and individually that encompasses the workplace atmosphere, company culture, job interest, working conditions, sense of involvement, degree of autonomy and empowerment, equality, a right to make mistakes granted to everyone, and recognition and appreciation of work performed."

-Historically, the concept has its roots in the 1950s-1970s and has evolved into a comprehensive approach aimed at reconciling working conditions and performance.
+Historically, the concept of quality of work life has its roots in the 1950s-1970s, a period during which the first reflections on humanizing work emerged.
+This concept gradually evolved to become a comprehensive approach aimed at reconciling the improvement of working conditions and company performance.

-Quality of work life is not limited to one-off actions: it is a systemic approach involving work organization, professional relationships, and individual and collective recognition.
+Quality of work life is not limited to one-off actions.
+It constitutes a systemic approach that requires deep reflection on work organization, professional relationships, and the recognition of individual and collective contributions.

 The Difference Between QWL and QWLWC

-The understanding of QWL evolved with the introduction of QWLWC (Quality of Work Life and Working Conditions) in 2020.
-This change reflects a desire to refocus attention on concrete working conditions.
+The understanding of QWL has evolved in recent years, particularly with the emergence of the QWLWC (Quality of Work Life and Working Conditions) concept.
+This terminological evolution reflects a broadening of scope and a refinement of the issues related to workplace well-being.

 QWL / QWLWC Comparison Table